Iowa's largest Urology clinic has opened its new Bone Health Clinic to help patients live longer and enjoy a better quality of life.

 Robert Zeis, 69, agrees.
-First diagnosed with prostate cancer in 2007, Zeis is a patient of Carl Meyer, M.D., one of nine board-certified Urologists with The Iowa Clinic.
+First diagnosed with prostate cancer in 2007, Zeis is a patient of Carl Meyer, M.D., board-certified Urologist with The Iowa Clinic.
 “When Dr. Meyer told me Provenge had been approved for cancer patients in an advanced stage of the disease, it really excited me.
 It’s one of the best improvements in the treatment of the disease in years,” he says.

 The vaccine is custom-made for each patient.
 Here’s how:

 Plasma is removed from the patient’s blood over a few hours by special machine at LifeServe Blood Center in Des Moines.
 Zeis says, “It took about four hours.
 The whole process is pretty comfortable because you’re laying back in a recliner.”

 Those cells are then sent to an FDA-approved lab in Atlanta, where they are combined with Provenge.
 When these cells are infused into the patient, they activate the immune system to attack prostate cancer cells.

 Three or four days later, the Provenge-activated cells are returned to the doctor’s office and delivered back into the patient via I.V. (intravenous) process.
 Zeis, whose cells were returned to his body at The Iowa Clinic’s Urology department, says, “That took about an hour.”

 After completing the regimen, Zeis says, “I feel better.
 I still have my bad days and I have my good days, but I think the combination of the treatments (Provenge in addition to other prescribed medications) is helping me fight the disease.